-This treatment has proven to be effective in preventing active TB in HIV-infected patients.
-WHO recommends this treatment as an alternative regimen in patients 13 years and over, regardless of their weight and HIV status.
+WHO recommends this treatment as an alternative regimen in adolescents 13 years and over and adults, regardless of their weight and HIV status.

-The treatment is short, has a high completion rate and the risk of hepatoxicity is low^[7].
+The treatment is short, has a high completion rate and the risk of hepatoxicity is low.
 However, cutaneous reactions (rash, itching) are common.

 Rifapentine containing regimens are not currently recommended for pregnant women.
-Despite some reassuring data^[8], safety is not definitively established.
+Despite some reassuring data, safety is not definitively established.